RJPearson94/terraform-provider-twilio/docs/resources/chat_channel_trigger_webhook.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The Service SID associated with the channel webhook.
+- `service_sid` - (Mandatory) The service SID associated with the channel webhook.
 Changing this forces a new resource to be created
-- `channel_sid` - (Mandatory) The Channel SID associated with the channel webhook.
+- `channel_sid` - (Mandatory) The channel SID associated with the channel webhook.
 Changing this forces a new resource to be created
 - `method` - (Optional) The HTTP method to trigger the webhook.
 Valid values are `POST` or `GET`
 - `webhook_url` - (Mandatory) The webhook url
 - `triggers` - (Mandatory) The keywords which trigger the webhook